 Here is a list of some frequenty asked questions.
 If you have a doubt you will probably find and answer hereunder.
 Should this not be the case, please send us an email and we'll reply to you and update the FAQ list.

-A) Yes.
+Yes.
 Since this is a free service, the access to this resource is reguated to discourage inappropruiate use.
-Currently each registered user can perform a maximum of one notarization per day.
+Currently each registered user can perform a maximum of one notarisation per day.

-A) No. Quadrans Notarization is a free service and we cannot keep a copy of every document/data we notarize, plus it’s insecure.
-The user of the service shall keep the original copy of the notarized data in a safe place along with the documents received that prove the notarization took place.
+No. Quadrans Notarisation is a free service and we cannot keep a copy of every document/data we notarize, plus it’s insecure.
+The user of the service shall keep the original copy of the notarized data in a safe place along with the documents received that prove the notarisation took place.
 These elements can be used to prove data integrity, timestamp and ownership.

-A) Legal aspects and implications of a blockchain notarization may vary according to legislation of the country you operate in.
-Some countries consider the timestamp obtained via the blockchain notarization legally valid, others don’t.
+Legal aspects and implications of a blockchain notarisation may vary according to legislation of the country you operate in.
+Some countries consider the timestamp obtained via the blockchain notarisation legally valid, others don’t.
 Please seek professional advice to clarify any aspect that may concern legal implication an validity.
-Also, if you are using this notarization for a cross-border business, you might need to check on both countries as ther legislation is likely to have different approaches.
+Also, if you are using this notarisation for a cross-border business, you might need to check on both countries as ther legislation is likely to have different approaches.

-Please consult the laws of your country concerning notarization and blockchain.
-Remember that notarizing a document or packet of data does not mean that it's content or it's meaning is true.
-Also notarizing a document does not imply that you are the rightful owner of the document, but that you had a copy of it at the time it was notarized.
+Please consult the laws of your country concerning notarisation and blockchain.
+Remember that notarising a document or packet of data does not mean that it's content or it's meaning is true.
+Also notarising a document does not imply that you are the rightful owner of the document, but that you had a copy of it at the time it was notarised.